Use this wizard to archive online projects from a memoQ TMS.

 - Select one project or a few projects.

 - On the Project ribbon, click Archive.
 From the menu, choose Archive Selected Projects.

 - Choose where the archive is saved:

-Normally, the archive is saved on memoQ server.
-(On memoQ server, the actual folder can be configured by an administrator of the server.
+Normally, the archive is saved on memoQ TMS.
+(On memoQ TMS, the actual folder can be configured by an administrator of the server.
 The administrator uses the Deployment tool for that.)

-To save the archive on your own computer: Click A folder on this computer.
+To save the archive on your own computer: Click Archive projects on server and download archives here.
 On the right, click the Browse button.
 Choose a folder on your computer.

 Caution, the archive will not be on the list if you save it on your computer: To restore an archive from your computer, you cannot use the Archived projects list on the Dashboard.
 Instead, in Windows, you must open the folder where the archive is saved, and double-click its name.

 - Choose a name for the archive: Put together the name in the Archive file name box.
 Normally, the archive takes its name from the project name and the current date and time.
 You can use other placeholders there.
 To do that, click Insert placeholder.

 What placeholders can you use?

 If the project is connected to Language Terminal: Choose what happens to the record on Language Terminal